NaarGes/getx_boilerplate/README.md

 A Boilerplate for flutter projects using Getx.

+This project has a base structure and classes suitable for GetX package containing on boarding and home pages.
+Also some useful packages and setups are added.

 ## Getting Started

 This project is a starting point for a Flutter application.